semji/gpt3-tokenizer-php/README.md

-# GPT-3-Encoder-PHP
+# GPT3 tokenizer

-PHP BPE Text Encoder for GPT-2 / GPT-3
+PHP Text Tokenizer for GPT models

 ## About

+A PHP toolkit to tokenize text like GPT family of models process it.

-Just a copy of https://github.com/CodeRevolutionPlugins/GPT-3-Encoder-PHP to fit our usage
+Forked from https://github.com/CodeRevolutionPlugins/GPT-3-Encoder-PHP to fit our usage, fix bugs and add unit testing.

 ## Usage